Fedoraware/Fedoraloader-Legacy/README.md

 # Fedoraloader
 Fedoraloader is a simple loader for Fedoraware that automatically downloads and injects the latest Fedoraware build.
-It was created so you don't have to fiddle around with injectors and GitHub.
+It was created so you don't have to fiddle around with injectors, GitHub and VAC Bypasses.

+*Please note that this program was designed for Windows 10 and higher and might not work on older OS versions!*

 <p align="center">
   <img src="https://i.imgur.com/DQZDrI4.png" />